66,395 bells

 Other notes:

-• When you are creating your town and character here on ACC, it is important to make sure that you enter both names exactly as they appear on your Game Cube game - this included capital letters and spaces.
-If you do not do it right then when people try and enter your names to get your codes, the codes will not work for your character.
+• When you are creating your town and character here on ACC, it is important to make sure that you enter both names exactly as they appear on your Game Cube game - this included capital letters and spaces, as well as any symbols you might have added.
+If you do not insert them right, when people try and enter your names to get your codes, the codes will not work for your character.

 • There is a glitch in Animal Crossing where, if you use the backspace while you are entering your character's name for the first time on the train, it will add a space to the beginning of you name.
 Make certain that if there is a space in front of your character's name on AC that there is a space in front of the name on ACC as well.

 • You can use 3 codes at Nook’s each time you play the game.
-If you want to use more codes for items then you need to save and quit and re-enter the game and then go back to Nook’s store.
+If you want to use more codes for items, you need to save and quit and re-enter the game and then go back to Nook’s store.

 Universal Codes: